mikeizbicki/cmc-csci040/topic_00_HTML/README.md

        When prompted for the account type, choose the free account option.

 1. Ensure that you have pressed the "watch" button at the top of this webpage.
-    Read and follow the instructions in [#371: the meet and greet thread](https://github.com/mikeizbicki/cmc-csci040/issues/371).
+    Read and follow the instructions in [#371: the meet and greet thread](https://github.com/mikeizbicki/cmc-csci040/issues/371) and #371.

-    Read #371

 1. Watch the following videos.